Cultural heritage: History

-The ethics and rationale of cultural preservation
+Ethics and rationale

 Objects are a part of the study of human history because they provide a concrete basis for ideas, and can validate them.
 Their preservation demonstrates a recognition of the necessity of the past and of the things that tell its story.
 In The Past is a Foreign Country, David Lowenthal observes that preserved objects also validate memories.
-While digital acquisition techniques can provide a technological solution that is able to acquire the shape and the appearance of artifacts with an unprecedented precision in human history, the actuality of the object, as opposed to a reproduction, draws people in and gives them a literal way of touching the past.
-This, unfortunately, poses a danger as places and things are damaged by the hands of tourists, the light required to display them, and other risks of making an object known and available.
-The reality of this risk reinforces the fact that all artifacts are in a constant state of chemical transformation, so that what is considered to be preserved is actually changing – it is never as it once was.
+While digital acquisition techniques can provide a technological solution that is able to acquire the shape and the appearance of artifacts with unprecedented precision in human history, the actuality of the object, as opposed to a reproduction, draws people in and gives them a literal way of touching the past.
+This poses a danger as places and things are damaged by the hands of tourists, the light required to display them, and other risks of making an object known and available.
+The reality of this risk reinforces the fact that all artifacts are in a constant state of chemical transformation so that what is considered to be preserved is actually changing – it is never as it once was.
 Similarly changing is the value each generation may place on the past and on the artifacts that link it to the past.